-The design intend behind the Link table is to be a very real, a very honest object.
+The design intends behind the Link table is to be a very real, very honest object.
 It follows the precepts of what I have come to call “simplexity”, simple objects that are more complex than they appear at first sight.

 The Link table collection offers a large range of sizes and shapes, from the small round tables typically used on the terraces of restaurants, to a rectangular indoor or outdoor dining table, to an extendable version that adapts its sizes to people’s needs.